Michigan judge rules yes to possible life-without-parole sentence for teenage shooter

 "Honestly I think everybody has that potential to change," Romanowski said.
 "And I think Mr. Crumbley would be no exception to that rule.
 But I think he has to make that choice."

-At this point, the evidence from before the crime and from Crumbley's incarceration shows he remains obsessed with violence, so the possibility for rehabilitation are "slim", according to the judge.
+At this point, the evidence from before the crime and from Crumbley's incarceration shows he remains obsessed with violence, so the possibility for rehabilitation is "slim," according to the judge.

 Copyright 2023 WDET 101.9 FM